ChristopherBlack22/gutendex-search/README.md

 - React hook form used to manage logic of search form.
 All search and filter fields ahve ben implemented.
 No fields have been made a requirement allowing the user full flexibility in their search.
 - React Select used to allow selection of multiple languages.
 - Custom number fields created as date pickers were not user friendly when dealing with authors ranging over around 3,000 years.
-- Tried to mimic colour pallette of NL Patent.

 - Test for basic redering and user input have been completed and have tested at a component level.
 Ideally would test some of the more complex functions individually and would also mock api calls to ensure the correct requests are being made to the api.
 - Basic error handling has been been implemented but would like to have improved on this.